Renfrew100/Renfrew100/README.md

 # <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="5px"> Hello there!
 I'm Ali Aftab, Muhammad.

+- Fourth-year student at the University of Ottawa pursuing an Honours BSc in Computer Science with an Engineering Management and Entrepreneurship option.
+(2023)
 - Fourth-year student at the University of Ottawa pursuing a BASs in Software Engineering with an Engineering Management and Entrepreneurship Option.
+(2018 - 2022)

 Professional skills I've gained knowledge/experience in include:
 - Python, Java, HTML, CSS, Javascript, Bootstrap, Angular, React, Node JS, Firebase, DevOps, GIT, Confluence, Elixir, Maven, Spotbugs, Selenium IDE, JIRA, Agile, Scrum